idnow/de.idnow.reactnative-wrapper/README.md

 ## Get started

 Navigate to the root folder of the project via terminal and run :
-* for android: react-native run-android —device
+* for android: react-native run-android --device
-* for iOS: react-native run-ios —device
+* for iOS: react-native run-ios --device

 ## How it works